-- Major violations such as demolition of a home, building, mobile home, work without permits hazardous waste, such as tires, batteries, or oil spills a stop work order will be issued along with a fine.
+- Major violations such as demolition of a home, building, moving a mobile home without permit, working without permits hazardous waste, such as: tires, batteries, or oil spills a stop work order will be issued along with a fine.
 The Code Compliance Officer will explain the abatement process with the offender.

 COMMON CODE VIOLATIONS

 Residents are responsible for maintaining the grass and weeds on their property, including all adjacent parkways and alley easements.
 Grass and weeds are in violation when they reach a height of 12 inches.

 "It shall be unlawful for any owner of real property within the corporate limits of the city to fail to keep such real property free of any unsightly, unwholesome, unsanitary or dangerous condition, including, but not limited to, the failure of such owner to remove, or cause to be removed from such property, all debris, brush, weeds, garbage not in regulation containers, carrion, rubbish, filth or any other impure, unwholesome, unsightly or unsanitary matter of any nature."
 Sec.
 54-202

 Trash, rubbish or object able matter of any kind is not allowed to accumulate on any property.
 "It shall be unlawful for any person who shall own or occupy any house, buildings, establishment, lot or yard in the city, to permit or allow any carrion, filth, trash, rubbish or other impure or unwholesome matter to accumulate or remain thereon."
 Sec.
 54-212

 Junk vehicles, which are defined as vehicles that are wrecked, dismantled or inoperable and do not have a current registration, may not be parked in public view.
 Sec.
 94-601